-Types of guavas:
+Types of guavas

-Most guava trees have similar characteristics, while there are some that grow in colder climates grow to a maximum 12 feet.
+Most guava trees have similar characteristics, while there are some that grow in colder climates grow to a maximum of 12 feet.
 Other grown in warmer climates reach up to 20 feet.
 Guava plants must be well taken care of during winter.
 However, for all those fitness enthusiasts, guava can be the weight loss agent.
 Here is a list of the different types of guavas.

-1. Pink and red varieties of guavas:
+1. Pink and red varieties of guavas

 These guavas are also called desert guavas and usually taste sweet and appear to be pink in colour.
 This breed of guavas is easily available in the market around you.
 This is often sold in Hong Kong and has a smooth texture with fewer seeds.
 This breed is considered high quality.

-2. White and yellow Ccloured Guavas:
+2. White and yellow Ccloured Guavas

 This breed tastes typically acidic and mild with no fragrance.
 The inside layer appears to be pale white or yellow while the skin looks green when ripe.
 This variety may also turn pinkish when ripe.